mortii/anki-morphs/docs/src/developer_guide/tests.md

 With Xvfb and the plugin installed, your testsuite automatically runs with Xvfb.
 This allows tests to be run without windows popping up during GUI tests or on systems without a display (like a CI).

-This is necessary for tests to work on github actions.
+This is necessary for tests to work on GitHub actions.